cisforkoke

 Totsl: 81–39 (.675)

 This is a very illuminating discussion, but it misses a larger truth.
 There are never more than 10 teams with a realistic Final Four chance anyway in any given year (yes, there are upsets like George Mason, but they are rare enough for us to know them by heart.
-Wichita State looks like a good team to me, but wherever they're seeded, if they get to the Sweet Sixteen they've had one hell of a tournament, or at least, their fans won't be all that bummed if they get no further.
+Wichita State looks like a good team to me, but wherever they're seeded, if they get to the Sweet Sixteen they've had one heck of a tournament, or at least, their fans won't be all that bummed if they get no further.

 2016: 10 seed Syracuse